 You might think of ping pong as a fun activity while hanging around with some friends, but it's a pro sport like any other, complete with a code of conduct and strict rules.
+This means that knowing the basic ping pong rules is crucial.

 The International Table Tennis Federation (ITTF) even lays out how many sponsorships can be on players' shirts in the table tennis rules - no more than two.